luiswirth/bsc-thesis/src/matter/ddf.typ

 === Discrete Exterior Derivative via Stokes' Theorem

-The exterior derivative is the unified derivative in exterior calculus.
+The exterior derivative is the unified derivative in exterior calculus @frankel:diffgeo.
 We want to find a discrete counterpart that works on our discrete cochains.
 For this we look at some really simple cochain calculus.

-A very important property of the exterior derivative is captured in *Stokes' Theorem* for chains, that realtes the exterior derivative to the boundary of a chain.
+A very important property of the exterior derivative is captured in *Stokes' Theorem* for chains, that relates the exterior derivative to the boundary of a chain @frankel:diffgeo, @hatcher:algtop.
 $
   integral_c dif omega = integral_(diff c) omega
 $

-We can introudce the dual pairing $inner(dot, dot)$ defined as
+We can introduce the dual pairing $inner(dot, dot)$ defined as
 $
   inner(omega, sigma) := integral_sigma omega
 $